slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On following the herd

 <!--
+> *'You can reduce the annoyance of someone’s stupid belief by increasing your understanding of why they believe it.' -- Kevin Kelly*
+> *'When someone tells you something is wrong, they’re usually right.
+When someone tells you how to fix it, they’re usually wrong.' -- Kevin Kelly*
+> *'Even a foolish person can still be right about most things.
+Most conventional wisdom is true.' -- Kevin Kelly*
+> *'Every person you meet knows an amazing lot about something you know virtually nothing about.
+Your job is to discover what it is, and it won’t be obvious.' -- Kevin Kelly*

 Critical Mass in Psychology
 Psychologists have known for a long time that groups of people behave differently than individuals.
 Sometimes when we are in a group, we tend to be less inhibited, more rebellious, and more confident.
 This effect is known as mob behaviour.
 (An interesting detail is that mob psychology is one of the few branches of psychology which does not concern individuals.)
 As a general rule, the larger the crowd, the less responsibility people have for their behaviour.
 (This is also why individuals and not groups should make decisions.)